 The Local Geological Sites help preserve the county’s varied geological heritage.
 There are just over 230 in Somerset.

-In Somerset the county’s Local Geological Sites Panel oversees Local Geological Sites.
-The designation of Local Geological Sites is based on the RIGS system in line with national guidelines with local considerations.
+In Somerset the county’s Local Geological Sites Panel oversees Local Geological Sites (formerly known as Regionally Important Geological Sites or RIGS).
+The designation of Local Geological Sites is based on national guidelines with local considerations.

 Information relating to Local Geological Sites is held by SERC and can be accessed via the request data service.